 Handmade Native American Rawhide Hand Drum

-Taking this image from an authentic sandpainting ceremony, Navajo artist Tanya Hogue uses handmade rawhide and pine wood to create this Native American hand drum.
+Taking this image from an authentic sand painting ceremony, Navajo artist Tanya Hogue uses handmade rawhide and pine wood to create this Native American hand drum.
 Beautifully executed using acrylics, a hand-coiled Acoma pot with spirit maidens has been hand painted on the stretched rawhide, creating a unique work of art.
 Measures 12" diameter and is 3-3/8" tall.
-Signed by the artisit and includes a Certificate of Authenticity.
+Signed by the artist and includes a Certificate of Authenticity.
 Handmade in the U.S.A.